bastion-rs/bastion/README.md

 ---

-Bastion is a highly-available, fault-tolerant runtime system with dynamic dispatch oriented lightweight process model.
-It supplies actor model like concurrency with lightweight process implementation and utilize all the system resources efficiently with giving promise of at-most-once message delivery guarantee.
+Bastion is a highly-available, fault-tolerant runtime system with dynamic, dispatch-oriented, lightweight process model.
+It supplies actor-model-like concurrency with a lightweight process implementation and utilizes all of the system resources efficiently guaranteeing of at-most-once message delivery.

 <h6 align="center">Please note that Bastion is not production-ready yet and might break some backward compatibility for now.</h6>